Our world lives, works, and plays on the internet.

 Third, keep access to the server limited.
 Each person with a login to the server is a potential leak, so the fewer logins, the better.

 And fourth, encrypt the data on the server and keep a regular backup.

 Threat 6 - Credential Stuffing

 Credential stuffing is an attack geared toward stealing user access through login credentials.
 This is most common in situations where the same login credentials are used for multiple sites or accounts.

-With most programs being either online or connected to the internet, Straight Edge Technology expects credential stuffing will be a major threat in 2020.
+With most programs being online, Straight Edge Technology expects credential stuffing to be a significant threat in 2021.

 Canada Post, the postal operator in Canada, recently discovered some of their users’ account information had been hacked in 2017 by credential stuffing.

 Although the exact number of affected accounts was unknown, Canada Post immediately began resetting all their user’s passwords.

 While investigating the incident, it became clear Canada Post was not to blame.